The Best Books on Mary, Queen of Scots

 The Captive Queen of Scots: Mary, Queen of Scots by Jean Plaidy

 Jean Plaidy crafts a well-researched work of historical fiction in her novel The Captive Queen of Scots.
 This book is not widely available, but I listened to it on Audible from Amazon a while back.
-It was enjoyable, a rather quick listen for anyone who loves Mary’s story as much as I do.
-It is also available as an ebook for Kindle.
+It was enjoyable, a rather quick read or listen for anyone who loves Mary’s story as much as I do.

 Royal Road to Fotheringhay by Jean Plaidy